top of page

 5 min read

-How to Request Assistance from the USCIS Ombudsman?
+How to Request Assistance from the CIS Ombudsman?

 This article provides a comprehensive explanation of the role, scope of responsibilities, and specific procedures for seeking assistance from the Office of the Citizenship and Immigration Services Ombudsman (CIS Ombudsman), which operates under the U.S. Department of Homeland Security (DHS).